 In \cite{De07}, Deligne introduced and studied categories $\uRep(S_t)$ interpolating the representation categories of all symmetric groups.
 Deligne's categories depend on a complex interpolation parameter $t$, they are always Karoubian (pseudo-abelian) and monoidal.
-However, for $t\not\in\NN_0$, they turn out semisimple, while for $t\in\NN_0$, they are not.
+However, for $t\not\in\NN_0$, they turn out to be semisimple, while for $t\in\NN_0$, they are not.
 Instead, there is a unique semisimple quotient category, the semisimplification in the sense of Barrett--Westbury (\cite{BW99}, see also \cite{EO18}).
 Its defining tensor ideal is formed by all negligible morphisms, that is, morphisms whose compositions with other morphisms have trace $0$ whenever they are endomorphisms.
 The semisimplification of $\uRep(S_t)$ in the case $t=n\in\NN_0$ is equivalent to $\Rep(S_t)$, the ordinary category of representations of the $n$-th symmetric group, whose finitely many irreducible objects have a well-known parametrisation by a finite set of Young diagrams, depending on $n$.
-This description extends to a parametrisation of the indecomposable objects in $\uRep(S_t)$ by Young diagrams of arbitrary size, independent from $t$ (see \cite{CO11}).
+This description extends to a parametrisation of the indecomposable objects in $\uRep(S_t)$ by Young diagrams of arbitrary size, independent of $t$ (see \cite[Thm.~3.7]{CO11}).

 An intriguing feature of Deligne's categories is their combinatorial definition via set partitions, which looks very much like the calculus used for easy quantum groups.
-In fact, we have $\uRep(S_n)=\uRep(P,n)$ for $n\in \NN_0$.
-As categories of partitions $\cC$ can be regarded as subcategories of the category of all partitions $P$, it is natural to consider interpolation categories $\uRep(\cC,t)$ such that $\uRep(S_t)$ is recovered as a special case for $\cC=P$.
-The definition of such interpolation categories can also be found in Freslon \cite{Fr17}, who employed them to study a version of Schur--Weyl duality.
-However, they have never been studied systematically within the framework of Deligne's interpolating categories and we intend to initiate such an endeavour.
+In fact, we have $\uRep(S_n)=\uRep(P,n)$ for $n\in \NN_0$, and more generally, the categories $\Rep(\cC,n)$ can always be regarded as subcategories of $\uRep(S_n)$.
+Hence, it is natural to consider interpolation categories $\uRep(\cC,t)$ such that $\uRep(S_t)$ is recovered as a special case for $\cC=P$.
+The definition of such interpolation categories can be found in \cite{Fr17}.
+However, they have never been studied systematically within the framework of Deligne's interpolating categories, and we intend to initiate such an endeavour.

 In particular, we want to study the semisimplicity and the indecomposable objects in such interpolating partition categories.
 The table in \Cref{fig:table-intro} summarises some known results about special cases, together with some results obtained in this paper which are new to our knowledge (more examples are considered in the last section, \Cref{sec-examples}).